orbicube/sorcle/README.md

 primary_column: String # Column to scan, in letter noation
 sub_column: String # Optional secondary column to display under winner and written to sub.txt
 extra_columns: Array # Optional extra columns written to files extra1.txt, extra2.txt, etc.
+separator: String # Separator to use when writing multiple entries to files

 [move]
 enabled: Boolean # If true, will move columns into another sheet when "move" file is detected